 Take the spookiness one step further than haunted houses this Halloween season and check out actual haunted sites across the Tar Heel State.
-From friendly apparitions to some straight-up creepy paranormal activity, some people loved North Carolina so much they never wanted to leave, even in death.
-Here are eight sites across our state to explore for the most legendary and spooky ghost sightings.
+From friendly apparitions to some straight-up creepy paranormal activity, some people loved North Carolina so much they never wanted to leave – even in death.
+Up for even more spooky spots?
+Check out the brand-new Haunted Trail, where NC's paranomal places and local haunts come together to make your spine tingle.

 1 The Omni Grove Park Inn